Avery Terrace

-Avery Terrace are heritage-listed terrace houses located at 2-4 Atherden Street in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+Avery Terrace is a row of heritage-listed terrace houses located at 2–4 Atherden Street in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
 It was designed in 1881, and it is also known as Former Ebsworth's Terraces and Ebsworth's.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 The land on which the subject property was once part of a grant to Robert Campbell Senior in 1834.
-Campbell used the site west of the "High Street" (later George Street North or Lower George Street) and anothercloser to the harbour's western shore to operate wharves and a successful mercantile business.
+Campbell used the site west of the "High Street" (later George Street North or Lower George Street) and another closer to the harbour's western shore to operate wharves and a successful mercantile business.
 Campbell & Co operated in the colony from 1800, and by 1804 the firm was heavily engaged in NSW trade.
 On 16 October 1834, Lot 1 (2 roods 15 perches), Lot 2 (3 roods 34 perches, later known as Lot 1), Lot 3 (3 roods 25.5 perches) and Lot 4 (2 roods 5 perches) were formally granted to Robert Campbell Snr "to promote the Establishment of Towns in the Colony of NSW".
 The grant was subject to conditions including the construction within three years of a permanent dwelling house with appropriate drainage on each allotment and payment of a "Quit Rent" over nine-years.
 Campbell used some of the land for his own business needs, leasing other parts for trade and associated port activities.
 It was one of a number of land grants acquired by Campbell in NSW.

 In early 1841 Robert Campbell Snr subdivided Lot 1 in preparation for sale.
 The site was roughly triangular-shaped and bound by George Street North on its eastern side and by New George Street (later renamed Gloucester Walk) to the west.
 Its western boundary was dominated by a long sandstone bluff running north-south along the peninsula, reducing in height toward Dawes Point to the north.
 The bluff separated Campbell's Lot 1 and Lot 2 further to the west.
 Campbell was willing to accept £40,000 for his property of more than four acres adjacent to the wharf and including warehouses.
 Auctioneer Mr Thomas Stubbs described the land 'At Campbell's Wharf, Opposite the Entrance Gate' as, "All that well adapted and valuable plot of ground of the Estate of R. Campbell, Esq., M.C., and now subdivided into Six Building Allotments, open and immediately accessible to all the general shipping, Custom House, Bonded Warehouse, and harbour business of the trade and port of Sydney.
 (It) commands all the shipping lying in Sydney Cove".